Tropical Plants in Houston

 When looking for tropical plants for Zone 8, be sure to check for frost tolerance.
 Zone 8 on the Map is defined as a wide swath of the middle South, including Gainesville, Florida; Mobile, Alabama and Houston, Texas.
 The zone reaches as far north as Tifton, Georgia and Dallas, Texas.

 Many tropical plants may require special fertilizers or pest control.
 We here at woodlands tree care provide care for palms and other tropical plants.
-Below is information on some favorites tropicals. /span Camellia
+Below is information on some favorites tropical plants.

 The Camellia (Camellia) is a staple in southern landscapes for its glossy, green foliage and showy blooms, which resemble roses.
 Available as evergreen shrubs or small trees, there are more than 3,000 named Camellias.
 These plants thrive in the mild winters and warm summers of Houston.
 Camellias are best suited for dappled or partial shade.
 They require regular to moderate water, and well-draining, neutral to slightly acidic soil.
 Protect in frost.